insidious-src/CPPUAL/README.md

 **So the real question is:** Why would you want to have all these libraries when OpenCL is pushing hard and you can program it pretty much like a regular CPU?
 It's just a matter of time until OpenCL evolves and turns into an all-in-one standard.

-**March 6th 2015:** Well,... it evolved into Vulkan, however OpenCL still remains as a new revision was released (2.1).
+**March 6th 2015:** Well,... it evolved into Vulkan (GLNext), however OpenCL still remains as a new revision was released (2.1).
 Both are using a common IL - SPIR-V.

 ### Host ###